alqazzaaz/bird-sound-classification/README.md

 ## Repository Structure
 - el-grande.ipynb – Main Kaggle notebook with full pipeline
 - poster/ – Project poster summarizing our approach and results
+- score-screenshot – Screenshot showing our best score in the competition
 - README.md – Project documentation (this file)

 ---